 where K is the coefficient of proportionality.

 Certain inaccessibility of habitats of isolated dialect speakers will eventuate in such difference between these dialects that the parent unitary language will split into new distinct languages which we shall call further the languages of the second level.
-These languages can derived again and produce new languages of the third level, if the second level language speakers migrate to a new large territory.
+These languages can be derived again and produce new languages of the third level if the second level language speakers migrate to a new large territory.
 The combined complex of words of the first and second levels will remain in the languages of the third level.
 This process can continue further on producing the family tree of monophyletic languages.

-As the result of this process the great deal of the word complex of low levels was conserved in the languages of the higher levels, but only words of the highest level will be subordinate to the law of inverse proportionality, i. e. when the number of mutual words of this level are depended on the distance between the ethno-generating areas of languages.
+As the result of this process a great deal of the word complex of low levels was conserved in the languages of the higher levels, but only words of the highest level will be subordinate to the law of inverse proportionality, i. e. when the number of mutual words of this level is depended on the distance between the ethno-producing areas of languages.
 Thus when we analyse languages of the higher levels, we have to remove all the words of lower levels from the study, as a rule, such words are common for all analysed languages, and it considerably facilitates their exclusion.

 This idea of the origin of languages was expressed more than a hundred years ago by the Swedish philologist and religious figure Andreas Jäger (1660-1730):

 An ancient language, once spoken in the distant past in the area of the Caucasus mountains and spreading by waves of migration throughout Europe and Asia, had itself ceased to be spoken and had left no linguistic monuments behind, but had as a "mother” generated a host of “daughter languages,” many of which in turn had become "mothers” to further “daughters”.
 For a language tends to develop dialects, and these dialects in the course of time become independent, mutually unintelligible languages (quoted after по Goldsmith John A. and Laks Bernard.
 2019, 79).